 • promote positive mental health with staff, keep levels of employee health and well-being under regular review and report this to investors, lenders and/or partners as appropriate

 • ensure they demonstrate positive management behaviours, hold regular reviews with staff to explore issues or development needs, and follow the simple steps to good management of mental well-being outlined in the Mind and FSB guide

-Now if you’re NOT employing some of the elements of the above I hope that this indicator will provide some detail as to the types of things that you should be looking at across your business, regardless of size and scale.
+Now if you’re NOT employing at least one, or some of the elements of the above I hope that this indicator will provide some detail as to the types of things that you should be looking at across your business, regardless of its size and scale.

 Some of these elements since the reports from the above were established have been put into play, specifically on a government front and we’re becoming better supported by the current government and the Royal families Foundation, lead by Princes William & Harry to highlight potential stigma and implement change.

-If you’d like to get involved in either of those events either from a sponsorship perspective, simply attending with your colleagues, or even rolling your sleeves up and helping to set up bits and pieces on the day, then please do contact me at email@example.com and I can always point you in the right direction, so you can make a difference to someone.
+If you’d like to get involved in these sorts of events from a sponsorship perspective, simply attending with your colleagues, or even rolling your sleeves up and helping to set up bits and pieces on the day, then please do contact me at email@example.com and I can always point you in the right direction, so you can make a difference to someone.